 Ever since I can remember, my absolute favourite way to spend my day is antiquing.
 I’ve been all over Ontario and have found some really great places.
 Here are my top 10 places to shop:

 I stumbled on to this Antique Mall after spending an afternoon at the Aberfoyle Antique Market.
 I spent about an hour and a half looking at everything.
-I ended up getting a small solid wood and marble top table for $20.00.
 They have everything you can possibly think of.
 It is located about One Hour from Toronto.

 I went to this market a couple summers ago while out for a drive.
 It has some pretty good prices and you can negotiate with the dealers who were on site.
 It only took about an hour to go through the buildings.
 This is about 45 minutes from Toronto.